Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 ca certificates configured in the `config.ca_certificate` to the list(s) of the corresponding SNIs.

-As memtioned above in section [Client certificate request](#Client certificate request), due to the phase gap, Kong does not know the route information in the `ssl_certificate_by_lua` phase, which is decided in the later `access` phase.
+As mentioned above in section [Client certificate request](#Client certificate request), due to the phase gap, Kong does not know the route information in the `ssl_certificate_by_lua` phase, which is decided in the later `access` phase.
 Therefore Kong builds an in-memory map of SNIs.
 The CA DN list will eventually